BLASTchain/blast-tutorial/standard-bridge-standard-token/README.md

 ### Transfer tokens

-Create and use [`CrossDomainMessenger`](https://sdk.optimism.io/classes/crosschainmessenger) (the Optimism SDK object used to bridge assets).
+Create and use [`CrossDomainMessenger`](https://sdk.optimism.io/classes/crosschainmessenger) (the Blast SDK object used to bridge assets).
 The SDK supports multiple OP Chains: OP, Base, etc.
 To see whether a specific OP Chain is supported directly, [see the documentation](https://sdk.optimism.io/enums/l2chainid).
 Chains that aren't officially supported just take a few extra steps.
 Get the L1 contract addresses, and [provide them to the SDK](https://stack.optimism.io/docs/build/sdk/#contract-addresses).
 Once you do that, you can use the SDK normally.

-1. Import the Optimism SDK.
+1. Import the Blast SDK.

    ```js
    optimismSDK = require("@eth-optimism/sdk")